Whodiduexpect/assignment-list/docs/index.md

 1. Some assignment that was not added
 2. Test assignment
 ```
 Whoops!
-Turns out that algerbra worksheet had a backside...
+Turns out that algebra worksheet had a backside...
 Let's fix that
 ```
 python assignment_list.py --incomplete "Algebra assignment from Student Vue"
 ```